Don’t let this recipe’s nutrient density and deliciousness be deceiving; it’s all the flavour with minimal effort!

-The shallots, ginger and garlic further fill in the nutrient profile and round out the flavour profile.
+The shallots, ginger, sesame seeds, tamari sauce, and garlic complete the nutrient profile and round out the flavour.

 The Cronometer screengrab below shows the nutrients provided by 2000 calories of this recipe relative to the Optimal Nutrient Intakes.